SocratesCodes/doc/docs/development/setup.md

 # Spin up local development environment

+!!! warning "Warning"
+    Before starting, ensure you have necessary prerequisites and have configured the necessary cloud services as described in [Preparation](preparation.md).

 To set up your local development environment, follow these steps:

 1. In your desired folder, clone the repository: